matthiasgomolka/simfinapi/README.md

 # download stock price data
 tickers <- c("AMZN", "GOOG") # Amazon, Google
 prices <- sfa_get_prices(tickers)
-#> Warning: UNRELIABLE VALUE: Future ('future_lapply-1') unexpectedly generated
-#> random numbers without specifying argument '[future.]seed'.
-There is a risk that
-#> those random numbers are not statistically sound and the overall results might
-#> be invalid.
-To fix this, specify argument '[future.]seed', e.g. 'seed=TRUE'.
-#> This ensures that proper, parallel-safe random numbers are produced via the
-#> L'Ecuyer-CMRG method.
-To disable this check, use [future].seed=NULL, or set
-#> option 'future.rng.onMisuse' to "ignore".
 ```

 Please note that all functions in simfinapi start with the prefix